ottotsuma/software-engineer-website/src/components/Monad/notes.md

 The new world is in a balance.
 The Republic fractures from invasions by the Elves, late empire problems, uninterested ruling class, Alden invasion, Sea people sabotage.
-Alden invades Huonhia, they both collapse under the sea peoples invasion.
+Alden invades Herkikia League, they both collapse under the sea peoples invasion.
 The Kingdom having become the Empire forms a deal with Niyosho but are both destroyed by the sea people Our characters flee though the desert/Solzi into Pocotcotco, who are under invasion by the Elves.
 Who again fall before the sea people in ruin.